 Jazz Jam Session Etiquette

 As well as being prepared before you play, you’ll need to make sure you know how to act and interact with the other musicians when you hit the bandstand.

-Often, how you interact with other musicians, and how you treat the jam session process, will dictate if you’re invited back, or even invited on stage for this jam session.
+Often, how you interact with other musicians, and how you treat the jam session process, will dictate if you’re invited back.

 Being friendly, asking advice when needed, and being courteous to other musicians and the house band can go a long way in establishing a positive rapport with everyone involved in the jam.